ziapeltagames/six-winters/README.md

 # How to Play

 You can find the rules and character sheet on the [Six Winters](https://boardgamegeek.com/boardgame/382841/six-winters) boardgamegeek page.
+Scroll to the bottom of the page, and they're under the Files section.

 ## Where to Play